KJanzon/Project-CNN/README.md

 ### Documents
 - Presentation
+- holdout_subset.zip.
+You can use these images to predict with the model

 ### Notebooks
 - split_validation_set: split the data set to one set for training and testing (90%) and a second one to make predictions (10%)
 - model_1.ypynb : The starting point model
 - model_optimized_ypnb: The optimized model
-- test_images: folder of unseen images to test on the model

 ## Installation
 Use **requirements.txt** to install the required packages to run the notebooks.